waynodiablo/Oystercard/boris_bikes/boris_bikes.md

 As a maintainer of the system,
-So that I can manage broken bikes and not disappoint users, I'd like docking stations to only release working bikes.
+So that I can manage broken bikes and not disappoint users, I'd like docking stations not to release broken bikes.

 As a maintainer of the system,
 So that I can manage broken bikes and not disappoint users,